svisser/ipuz/docs/index.rst

 writing the puzzle.
 This library provides validation and additional functionality that you might want to use.

+The library supports Python 2.7, Python 3.3 and Python 3.4.

 ipuz is a trademark of Puzzazz, Inc., used with permission.

 Contents